vishal-m25/Obsidian/Learnings/java/java.md

 for(String sh:s){
 write.println(sh);
 }
-write.flush(); //to flush the content into the file, can be used if it takes time ti close the write
+write.flush(); //to flush the content into the file, can be used if it takes time ti close the writer read.close();
-read.close();
 write.close();
 }